• Home

 Yes, a home inspection is crucial.
 It can reveal hidden problems with the home’s structure, systems, and components, potentially saving you from costly repairs down the line.

 Absolutely.
-Your real estate agent can help you determine a fair offer based on comparable homes in the area and any needed repairs or upgrades.
-They’ll negotiate on your behalf.
+Your real estate agent will help you determine a fair offer based on comparable homes in the area and any needed repairs or upgrades.
+They will negotiate on your behalf.

-The timeline can vary significantly, but on average, it takes around 30 to 45 days from when your offer is accepted to when you close.
-This timeline can be longer or shorter depending on the specifics of your inspections and your financial situation.
+The home buying timeline can vary significantly, but on average, it takes around 30 to 45 days from the time your offer is accepted to the day you close.
+Depending on factors such as inspections and financing, the process may move faster, or take a little longer.

 On closing day, you’ll sign several legal documents to finalize your mortgage and transfer funds.
 Once everything is signed, paid, and the deed is recorded, you’ll receive the keys to your new home.